jasongrimes/fretboardfoundation/_chapters/020-chords/020-ergonomics.md

 and tilting the guitar neck upward.
 A strap with a suede backing can help hold the guitar tilted in a comfortable fretting position.

+- Barre chords should not hurt.
+Seriously.
+It can be hard to play barre chords in a way that doesn't hurt, so it may not be worth the effort.
+There are alternative grips for any barre chords that may be more comfortable.
+Or play the barre only at the tip and base of the first finger, don't presss down on the middle strings at all.
+Whatever the approach,
+it absolutely must not hurt.

 Christopher Berg’s excellent
 *Mastering Guitar Technique: Process and Essence* [(Berg, 1997)](references#berg-1997)